What Is It?

 Sciatica is a word that is commonly misused to diagnosed low back pain.
 The sciatic nerve is simply a large neve that moves from the low back into the back of the leg and stops just above the knee before it splits, so it wouldn’t make sense to call something “sciatica” if the symptoms are in the foot.

-Basically what people mean when they say sciatica, is a “nerve impingement” like we talked about in cervical radiculopathy.
+Basically what people mean when they say sciatica, is a “nerve impingement”.

 When these nerves exit the spinal cord, they branch off into motor and sensory nerves (those that control our muscles and sensation).
 One or both of these nerve issues can be present.
 Most often, it is sensation changes as this nerve root closest to the disc.
 However, if muscle weakness is involved, this means that there may be more nerve impingement or irritation.
 Lumbar radiculopathy can sometimes be very painful and debilitating, however, it can be treated without surgery.